-You will study core aspects of macro- and microeconomic theory, of applied econometrics and economic policy, and of the long-term historical and conceptual context of the contemporary issues and debates.
+You will study core aspects of macro- and microeconomic theories, taking a pluralist approach, and develop an understanding of the long-term historical and conceptual context of contemporary issues and debates.
 Consequently, you will master a range of economic analysis, key analytical skills and empirical background necessary to participate in discussions on financial economic issues.

 You will work individually with a member of staff to choose a topic for your dissertation, research this topic and write up your conclusions.
-Your topic will be a contemporary issue relating to a microeconomic or macroeconomic aspect of financial economics.
+Your topic will be a contemporary issue relating to financial economics.
 You will work on your dissertation with a member of the Economics department who specialises in and pursues research in the field of financial economics.

 Information for international students